The SOA Record Explained in the DNS zone file

 The serial-name field defines a serial number.
 This number is used for many purposes.
 The most common use of this number is to track the update or change made in this file.
 Each time when you make a change in this file, you need to update this number.
 You can use any number in the range of 0 to 4294967295.

-Usually, administrators use the current date in the form of YYYY-MM-DD and an incremental sequence number in the range of 00 to 99 to generate a unique and updated serial number for every change they make in the file.
+Usually, administrators use the current date as YYYY-MM-DD and an incremental sequence number in the range of 00 to 99 to generate a unique and updated serial number for every change they make in the file.
 For example, if we expend the serial number 2023013100 using this technique, we get values 2023 - 01 - 31 - 00.
 These values show this file was last updated on 31 January 2023.
 A 00 in the sequence field shows that this file was updated only once on 31 January 2023.
 If administrators update a zone file more than once per day, they can use incremental sequence numbers for every update.
-For example, serial number 2023013103 shows the file was updated three times on January 31, 2023.
+For example, serial number 2023013103 shows the file was updated three times on 31 January, 2023.

 This field sets the refresh time.
 The slave name server uses this time to determine how quickly it should check the master name server for an update.

 Let's understand it through an example.
 The slave name server tries to reach the master name server at 3.00 AM.
 If it connects, it will try again at 3.00 PM.
 But if it fails, it will try again at 3.15 AM.
 Then at 3.30 AM.
-Then at 3.45 AM and so on until it gets a reply from the master name server or reaches the expiry time.
+Then, at 3.45 AM and so on, until it gets a reply from the master name server or the expiry time is reached.

 This field defines the time after which the zone records are assumed to be no longer valid.
 When the refresh time expires, the slave name server tries to reach the master name server.
 If it fails, it tries to reconnect every retry period until the expiry time.
 If it succeeds on any try, it resets the refresh and retry times.
 If it fails to contact the master server till the expiry is reached, it stops working as a slave name server for the zone.